You are viewing United States

 • Foreign materials

-There are three types of microbial spoilage that concern food manufacturers:
+Common sources of microbial contamination include: equipment, air, water, sanitation practices, people, packaging, food build-up and ingredients.
+There are three types of microbial spoilage of concern to food manufacturers:

 Bacteria